-The Syndicate reports gross written premiums for the financial year of £454.2m (2021: £414.0m), representing an increase of 10% on the prior year.
-This increase is due additional writing capacity obtained for the 2022 underwriting year and growth in our core classes within Speciality and Casualty.
+The Syndicate reports gross written premiums for the financial year of £545.4m (2022: £454.2m), representing an increase of 20.1% on the prior year.
+This increase is due to additional writing capacity obtained for the 2023 underwriting year and a strong rating environment leading to growth in core classes within Speciality and Property.
+The Casualty division has reduced during the year due to a planned reduction in group related US casualty treaty business.